scmeek/dotfiles/README.md

 2. Clone repo and [sync the config files](#synchronize-configuration-files) to their appropriate locations

-   - macOS: `DefaultKeyBinding.dict` will be added/replaced which will make `Home` and `End` keys behave like Windows

 ## 2. Synchronize configuration files

 [dotbot](https://github.com/anishathalye/dotbot) should take care of everything by placing symlinks in the appropriate places.